 - 1.16 Having carefully considered the latest market developments and stakeholders' responses to the June 2017 Consultation, we set out in this document our decision to define the markets in the same way as in previous reviews.
-On this basis we have defined 67 separate markets, each corresponding to a provider able to set a termination rate for calls to the UK mobile numbers allocated to it by Ofcom.
-We consider that there are no sufficiently close substitutes for termination of calls to mobile numbers for us to widen the market definition, nor are any likely to emerge over the period covered by this review.
+On this basis we have defined 68 separate markets, each corresponding to a provider able to set a termination rate for calls to the UK mobile numbers allocated to it by Ofcom.110 We consider that there are no sufficiently close substitutes for termination of calls to mobile numbers for us to widen the market definition, nor are any likely to emerge over the period covered by this review.
 This means that, for example, voice calls terminated using Over The Top (OTT) services which do not use mobile number ranges, such as FaceTime, Skype or WhatsApp, are not part of the relevant markets. - 1.17 We have concluded that each provider holding UK mobile numbers has SMP with respect to the (wholesale) market for terminating calls to the numbers it controls.
 Defining the market based on number ranges in this way reflects the fact that control of the number range provides the mechanism by which each provider can price termination for these calls or (potentially) refuse to allow other providers to connect calls to these numbers.
-Applying this approach means that we designate 67 mobile providers with SMP.
-These providers are listed in Annex 12. - 1.18 We will regulate all providers who have SMP by imposing two remedies: - i) An access obligation: an obligation to provide network access on fair and reasonable terms and conditions; - ii) A charge control: a single maximum cap on MTRs, based on the long-run incremental cost (LRIC) of MCT, the levels of which are summarised in the table below.
+Applying this approach means that we designate 68 mobile providers with SMP.
+These providers are listed in Annex 12. - 1.18 We will regulate all providers who have SMP by imposing two remedies:

-&lt;sup>8 5G is the term used to describe the next generation of wireless technologies beyond 4G.
+9 5G is the term used to describe the next generation of wireless technologies beyond 4G.
 5G is expected to deliver faster data rates, and a better user experience.
 Technical standards are still under development and are likely to include both an evolution of existing and new wireless technologies.

-&lt;sup>9 UK mobile numbers are defined, for the purposes of this review, as numbers in the format 07xxx xxx xxx and beginning 071 to 075 and 077 to 079.
+$^{^{10}}$ UK mobile numbers are defined, for the purposes of this review, as numbers in the format 07xxx xxx xxx and beginning 071 to 075 and 077 to 079.